-Prerequisite: PHYS 111.
+Prerequisite: PHYS 111 with a grade of "C" or better.
 Introduction to engineering design graphics, 3-dimensional visualization and spatial reasoning.
 Topics include descriptive geometry, engineering drawing conventions, dimensioning and tolerance specification, parametric and feature-based solid modeling, and assembly design.
 Emphasizes the use of CAD (Solidworks) as the major graphics and design tool.